codygreen/llm_api_server/README.md

 - bash or ZSH shell.
 - A [Hugging Face](https://huggingface.co/) account.

+## Usage

+The labs are intended to be take in sequential order.
+If you skip ahead, you may run into missing dependencies.

 [Interactive demos](https://app.revel.vivun.com/demos/collections/5b350f9b-a933-442f-b0f9-bba421b81b6c) have been provided for some of the steps if you are new to technology like Jupyter Notebooks.

 ## Objective 1 - Test Model in Hugging Face